xxsimoxx/stats-for-update-manager/readme.txt

 }
 ```

-### Configure the timing a plugin is considered active or stale
+### Configure the timing a plugin/theme is considered active or stale

-**`sfum_inactive_after`** let's you configure the number of days before a plugin installations is considered inactive.
+**`sfum_inactive_after`** let's you configure the number of days before a plugin/theme installations is considered inactive.

-**`sfum_old_after`** let's you configure the number of days before a plugin installations is considered stale and will be removed from the database.
+**`sfum_old_after`** let's you configure the number of days before a plugin/theme installations is considered stale and will be removed from the database.

 *Note that filtering `sfum_inactive_after` to 0 will erase your database when the daily maintenence cronjob is executed.*